osannolik/ada-canopen/README.md

-Aims to have basic master and slave functionality.
+Aims to have basic master and slave functionality with Ravenscar support.

 Work in progress...